samsuanchen/chromeExtentionTTY/README.md

 The console log shows communication messages in colors: system:red, inputCommand:blue, ok:green, outputMessage:black

-Using the keys UP and DOWN, any previous command can be retrived
+Using the keys UP and DOWN, any previous command can be reentered

 We can right-click, 檢查元素, source, set BreakPoints to debug